 Acteocemas infans was described by Stehlin (1939) on the basis of a small incomplete appendage from the Chilleurs-aux-Bois (France; Loire Basin; Ginsburg 1990).
 The text-figure 11 of Stehlin (1939) reproduced this holotype (NMB S.O.3126) —a partial right frontal bearing the appendage whose branches are broken—.
 The specimen NMB S.O.3126 has the branches restored accordingly to this figure.
 It should be noted that restored parts on original antler material cannot be identified in replicas housed in the main European museums so the published drawings based on them (Azanza 2000, fig. 18; Ginsburg 2005b, fig. 1) probably distort the antler morphology.
 From the preserved base, the anterior branch of NMB S.O.3126 seems to be upright (i.e., parallel to the pedicle).
 However, the base of the posterior branch is not preserved, and consequently the reconstruction made by Stehlin (1939) is probably fictitious.
 It could be straight and not curved upwardly but oriented backwardly instead as in Procervulus or Heteroprox.
 From the pedicle top, a wide channel limited by two sharp ridges appears on the anterior side of the protoantler base, but its prolongation over the anterior branch could also be fictitious, because there is a ridge splitting this channel in two grooves that was not prolonged on the restored branch.
 Procervulus frequently has also a similar channel.
 Photographs of the holotype reproduced in Figure 3 (a-h) show its present state.
-Also, Rössner et al. (2021) (text-figures 6a and 8i-j and online resource 15) reproduced a photograph in medial view joint to longitudinal and transversal radiographic sections based on a CT-scan.
+Also, Rössner et al. (2021) (text-figs. 6a and 8i-j and online resource 15) reproduced a photograph in medial view joint to longitudinal and transversal radiographic sections based on a CT-scan.

 Stehlin (1939) succinctly describes A. infans as possessing minute Dicrocerus-like protoantlers over compressed pedicles but very divergent one from another as seen in Stephanocemas.
 As a result, he named the species as Stephanocemas infans.
 Later on, Ginsburg (1985b) noted the differences between the European S. elegantulus and S. infans and the Asiatic forms included in Stephanocemas, thus proposing their taxonomical separation.
 For the smallest species Ginsburg (1985b) created the genus Acteocemas because its protoantler has a dichotomic construction instead of being multibranched or palmated as in the other Stephanocemas species.